01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 58 / 72

-58) Which of the following is an example of non-verbal communication that can help convey emotion?
+58) Which of the following is an example of an internal customer for a security company working at a venue?

 59 / 72